atomix/atomix/README.md

 to its followers, apply it to its state machine, and return the result.
 The leader is also responsible for maintaining log consistency during [cluster configuration changes](#cluster-configurations).

+### Protocols
+The `copycat-core` project is purely an implementation of the Raft consensus algorithm.
+It does not implement any specific transport aside from a `direct` transport for testing.
+Instead, the CopyCat API is designed to allow users to implement the transport layer using the `Protocol` API.
+CopyCat does, however, provide some core protocol implementations in the `copycat-vertx` project.

+### Endpoints
+CopyCat provides a framework for building fault-tolerant state machines on the Raft consensus algorithm, but fault-tolerant distributed systems are of no use if they can't be accessed from the outside world.
+CopyCat's `Endpoint` API facilitates creating user-facing interfaces (servers) to the CopyCat cluster.

 ## Getting Started